niravb1992/vhosts.local/README.md

 About
 ===============
-This project provides a Python script to create apache virtual hosts in OS X.
+This project provides a Python script to create Apache virtual hosts in OS X.

 Prerequisites
 ================